by Betsy McCully, Nov. 12, 2018

 Lenapes Reading List

 Cantwell, Anne-Marie and Diana diZerega Wall.
 Unearthing Gotham: The Archaeology of New York City.
-New Haven and London: Yale UP, 2001.
+New Haven and London: Yale University Press, 2001.

 Grumet, Robert.
 First Manhattans: A History of the Indians of Greater New York.
 Revised Edition.
 Norman: University of Oklahama Press, 2011.